-Finding an excellent software development vendor is hard.
+Knowing how to outsource software development is hard.
+Finding an excellent software development vendor is arduous.
 But considering all the collaboration details and arranging them into an exhaustive agreement that satisfies all parties is even harder.
 If a contract is poorly written, it might lead to a number of misunderstandings and issues that might influence the collaboration.

-Take your time to prepare the documents.
+Take your time to prepare the documents for software development project.
 Make sure that your contract satisfies both parties, there’s an NDA, an SOW, and a DPA.
 They provide assurance in the vendor and guarantee that the product will be delivered on time according to the requirements.
 And if anything goes wrong, the parties will know what to expect and how to resolve the dispute.

-Here at Relevant Software, we have the templates for all these documents.
+Here at Relevant Software – a source of Ukrainian programmers – we have the templates for all these documents.
 All our clients have to do is enter their contact details, and the documents are ready to be signed.